qaalabs/DE5M4/docs/a-agile/ex2-application.md

-# Exercise 2: Apply to a Scenario
+# Breakout Activity: 2 - Apply to a Scenario
-Apply your phases from the previous exercise to the scenario below.
+Apply your phases from the previous activity to the scenario below.

 ## Scenario